Skincare Secrets for People Over 50

 In addition to these skincare secrets, you should always remember the basics.
 Make sure you are hydrating your skin both inside and out by drinking an ample amount of water each day.
 Be sure to get a good night’s rest every night.

 Also, be mindful of the products you consume as well as the ones you apply to your body.
-A bad diet can damage your skin more than you think.
+A bad diet can damage your skin with acne more than you think.
 While these tips aren’t secrets, they are essential to creating a good foundation for caring for your skin.

 Medicare and skincare